 The following is a list of required documents to submit online alongside your application:

-- A letter describing your research interests and career objectives.
+- An essay (1-2 pages) describing your research interests and career objectives.
 This will help us get you started on a project that interests you and match you with the right mentors to help

 - A letter from the home school/department advisor (secondary mentor) confirming the home institutional support for you to participate in the T35 program as a trainee.